mathematica-mpr/mathematica-mpr.github.io/datalib/roles.md

 Project leads supervise the project metadata and file uploads in the Data Library and supports the team for any data issues.

-* Send Data Library access requests, provide project data management & processing requirements using the pre-flight checklist form
+* Send Data Library access requests, provide project data management & processing requirements using the pre-flight checklist form.
 * Coordinate with System Librarian to add users to Data Library project space - send Data Library user account requests, provide project team member names, Mathematica email address, and the roles.
 * Coordinate with System Librarian to set up the Data Library project data processing space - send the project name, project number, project unit, and approximate storage required for project data processing files.
-* Coordinate with System Librarian to remove users from the Data Library when team members exit from the project
+* Coordinate with System Librarian to remove users from the Data Library when team members exit from the project.
 * Add project details to Data Library using **Project Onboard** form.
 * Add metadata and upload data files (datasets) to Data Library through **Packages**.
-* Update the details (metadata) of packages belonging to the project
+* Update the details (metadata) of packages belonging to the project.
-* Search and view all packages (metadata) in the Data Library
+* Search and view all packages (metadata) in the Data Library.
-* View the detailed information of a package (on clicking the package name in the library)
+* View the detailed information of a package (on clicking the package name in the library).
-* Review ingestion fail notification emails for the project datasets, coordinate with System Librarian for project team requests to replace uploaded files
+* Review ingestion fail notification emails for the project datasets, coordinate with System Librarian for project team requests to replace uploaded files.
-* View project datasets, analyze/process data using the R, Stata, Python development tools in JuypterHub (Data Library data processing space)
+* View project datasets, analyze/process data using the R, Stata, Python development tools in JuypterHub (Data Library data processing space).

-Note that only the Project leads add project information to the Data Library using **Project Onboard** form.
+> Note that only the Project leads add project information to the Data Library using **Project Onboard** form.

+> Email DS-LibrarySupport@mathematica-mpr.com to contact the Data Library system librarians for support with the project queries, add new users to the project, and so on.

 #### Project Team Developer/ Developer

 * Add metadata and upload data files (datasets) to Data Library through **Packages**.
-* Update the details (metadata) of packages belonging to the project
+* Update the details (metadata) of packages belonging to the project.
-* Search and view all packages (metadata) in the Data Library
+* Search and view all packages (metadata) in the Data Library.
-* View the detailed information of a package (on clicking the package name in the library)
+* View the detailed information of a package (on clicking the package name in the library).
-* View project datasets, analyze/process data using the R, Stata, Python development tools in JuypterHub (Data Library data processing space)
+* View project datasets, analyze/process data using the R, Stata, Python development tools in JuypterHub (Data Library data processing space).

 #### Project Researcher or Analyst/ Non-Developer

-* Search and view all packages (metadata) in the Data Library
+* Search and view all packages (metadata) in the Data Library.
-* View the detailed information of a package (on clicking the package name in the library)
+* View the detailed information of a package (on clicking the package name in the library).